 What we have here is a medium sized ergonomic mouse with a rather safe shape (if you don’t mind that curve at the left back) for medium sized hands.
 The flare out at the back means that it’s gonna be awkward for people with small or really large hands but if you’re not one of those this should be fine for most grip styles.
 Fingertip grippers who like to hold the mouse close to the back may want to look out here, as the uneven and pretty wide back may cause issues with your grip/aim.
 Palm grippers who like a pronounced hump towards the back may also want to look elsewhere, but for everyone else this will be a great fit, provided you like this sort of shape.

 The Xtrfy M4 is a really nice product.
 There are a few tiny little flaws here and there (such as the pre travel on the side buttons and the side travel on the left mouse button) and the cable isn’t the best in the world but aside from that it’s absolutely great.

 It’s a medium sized ergonomic ultra light gaming mouse which puts it in a market segment that hasn’t really been serviced so it’s gonna make some heads turn by default.
 If you’re one of those people you can rest assured that this is a great buy.
-With just about the best stock feet I’ve seen in recent memory, satisfying clicks, flawless sensor and a great (pretty safe) shape this is an amazing gaming mouse and it deserves your attention if you’re in the market for an ergonomic (lightweight) gaming mouse.
+With just about the best stock feet I’ve seen in recent memory, satisfying clicks, flawless sensor and a great (pretty safe, if you can stomach the curve at the back) shape this is an amazing gaming mouse and it deserves your attention if you’re in the market for an ergonomic (lightweight) gaming mouse.